elesiuta/backupy/README.md

   - `Attribute mode:` compare file attributes (size and last modified time)
   - `Attribute+ mode:` compare file attributes and calculate CRCs only for new and changed files for future verification
   - `CRC mode:` compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
+    - you may also want to use `--verify` to verify the CRC of files after they're copied
 - Test your options first with the `--dry-run` flag
 - See [Command Line Interface](#command-line-interface) and [Configuration File](#configuration-file) below for all available options
 - By default, you will always be notified of any changes, unexpected modifications, sync conflicts, or file corruption before being prompted to continue, cancel, or skip selected files